01mf02/jq-lang-spec/spec.typ

 The semantics of the jq language are only informally specified in the jq manual @jq-manual.
-However, the documentation frequently does not cover certain cases, or the implementation downright contradicts the documentation.
+However, the documentation frequently does not cover certain cases, and historically, the implementation often downright contradicted the documentation.
+/*
-For example, the documentation states that the filter `limit(n; f)` "extracts up to `n` outputs from `f`".
+For example, the documentation stated that the filter `limit(n; f)` "extracts up to `n` outputs from `f`".
 However, `limit(0; f)` extracts up to 1 outputs from `f`, and for negative values of `n`, `limit(n; f)` extracts all outputs of `f`.
+*/
-While this particular example could easily be corrected, the underlying issue of having no formally specified semantics to rely on remains.
+The underlying issue is that there existed no formally specified semantics to rely on.
-Having such semantics also allows to determine whether certain behaviour of the implementation is accidental or intended.
+Having such semantics allows to determine whether certain behaviour of a jq implementation is accidental or intended.

 However, a formal specification of the behaviour of jq would be very verbose, because jq has many special cases whose merit is not apparent.